 Hyundai's latest SUV drives well, should be cheap to run

-It’s a fast-growing crossover sector that the Kona’s being launched into.
-Sized to compete with Nissan’s Juke and the Vauxhall Crossland X, along with the Peugeot 2008 and Renault Captur, there will be rivals from the Volkswagen Group as well as the MG XS over the coming year.
+It’s a fast-growing crossover sector that the Kona joins.
+Sized to compete with Nissan’s Juke and the Vauxhall Crossland X, along with the Peugeot 2008 and Renault Captur and the Mazda CX-3 the Kona faces stiff competition.

-It’s an important car for Hyundai, as it continues a number of new visual themes, introduced in the latest-generation i30 hatchback, albeit with a Citroen-inspired vibe.
-It rides on a modified version of the i20 hatchback’s platform and is shared with its closely related Kia Stonic cousin.
+This is an important car for Hyundai, as it continues a number of new visual themes, introduced in the latest-generation i30 hatchback, albeit with a radical Citroen-inspired vibe.
+It rides on a modified version of the i20 hatchback’s platform which is shared with the closely related Stonic.

 Option of all-wheel drive and dual-clutch automatic

 The Kona comes with a range of turbocharged engines – consisting of 1.0-litre and 1.6-litre petrols and a 1.6-litre diesel in two power outputs.
-Likely to be the cheapest is the 1.0-litre 120hp petrol, while the most economical should be the lesser diesel engine with 115hp.
+Cheapest is the 1.0-litre 120hp petrol, while the most economical is the lesser diesel engine with 115hp.

 Meanwhile, the most powerful – the 177hp 1.6-litre petrol – comes with all-wheel drive and a dual-clutch automatic gearbox as standard and is capable of accelerating to 62mph in a brisk 7.9 seconds – compared with 12.0 seconds for the 1.0-litre.